|

 perfectly, something the Bible says no one can

-do, and the other way is to accept
+do and; the other way is to accept

 Jesus Christ as your Lord and Savior and